jarun/buku/README.md

 ### Add bookmarks to buku

-With support for piped input, it's possible to add bookmarks to `buku` with a keyboard shortcut.
-On Linux, copied text or mouse selected text can be added directly with a shortcut.
+With support for piped input, it's possible to add bookmarks to `buku` using keyboard shortcuts on Linux and OS X. CLIPBOARD (plus PRIMARY on Linux) text selections can be added directly this way.
 The additional utility required is `xsel` (on Linux) or `pbpaste` (on OS X).

-We will explore the procedure on Linux with Ubuntu as the reference platform.
+The following steps explore the procedure on Linux with Ubuntu as the reference platform.

 1. To install `xsel` on Ubuntu, run: